-A direct comparison of Fig.~\ref{fig:main_stat}c)--d) with Fig.~\ref{fig:main_stat}a)--b) shows that the environment (air versus water) is the controlling parameter.
+The results of the simulation of thermal effects align with experimental observations where NIR illumination causes notable thermal effects in air and much less in aqueous environments, cf.\ Fig.~\ref{fig:all_stats}-Fig.~\ref{fig:main_stat}.
+A direct comparison of Fig.~\ref{fig:main_stat}c)--d) with Fig.~\ref{fig:main_stat}a)--b) shows that the environment (air versus water) is the controlling parameter when it comes to the thermal response.
 In air, the ODMR resonance shifts by $-5.8\pm0.5$\,MHz and $T_{\rm relax}$ falls by $(44\pm6)\%$ when the CW NIR power is raised from~0 to~60\,mW, whereas in water the corresponding changes are only $-1.6\pm0.3$\,MHz and $(2\pm5)\%$, respectively.
-By contrast, the NV$^{0}$/NV$^{-}$ fluorescence intensity ratio $\sigma_{0-}$ responds similarly to NIR power in both media (Fig.~\ref{fig:main_stat}a,c; projection on the ordinate axis), confirming that charge-state kinetics are governed by photon flux rather than heat removal.
+By contrast, the NV$^{0}$/NV$^{-}$ fluorescence intensity ratio $\sigma_{0-}$ responds similarly to NIR power in both media (Fig.~\ref{fig:main_stat}a,c; projection on the ordinate axis), confirming that charge-state kinetics are governed by photon flux rather than heat exchange.

-For completeness we note that NV$^{-}$ centres possess a weak intersystem transition between the metastable singlet states $^1E\,(p_6)\!\rightarrow\!{}^1A_{1}\,(p_5)$ with a zero-phonon line at $\lambda_{\mathrm{ZPL}}=1042$ nm and a room-temperature homogeneous width of only a few\,GHz ($\lesssim10^{-4}$\,nm)\,\cite{Acosta2010,Rogers2015}.
+For completeness we note that NV$^{-}$ centres possess a weak intersystem transition between the metastable singlet states $^1E\,(p_6)\!\rightarrow\!{}^1A_{1}\,(p_5)$ with a zero-phonon line at $\lambda_{\mathrm{ZPL}}=1042$ nm and a room-temperature homogeneous width of only a few\,GHz ($\sim10^{-4}$\,nm)\,\cite{Rogers2015}.
 Our trapping beam at 1064 nm is therefore red-detuned by $\Delta\lambda = 22$ nm, corresponding to $\Delta\nu \simeq 6$ THz ($\simeq$ \,25 meV), i.e.\ \(\sim10^{3}\) times the natural linewidth and well outside the vibrational sideband of the singlet manifold.
-Values for the measured absorption cross-sections decrease from $\sigma\!\approx\!2\times10^{-19}$ cm$^2$ on resonance to below $10^{-21}$ cm$^2$ at this detuning\,\cite{Acosta2010}, so direct optical pumping of the singlet transition by the 1064 nm light is negligible.
-The effects reported in this work (PL quenching, ODMR shifts, $T_{\rm relax}$ variations) therefore arise from photothermal heating and photo-ionisation dynamics, not from resonant excitation of the 1042 nm line.
+The effects reported in this work (PL quenching, ODMR shifts, $T_{\rm relax}$ variations) therefore most likely arise from photothermal heating and photo-ionisation dynamics, not from resonant excitation of the 1042 nm line.

-\section{Sensing Capabilities of Trapped FNDs}
+\subsection{Sensing Capabilities of Trapped FNDs}

-As a final step in the comprehensive investigations, this section explores the potential of optically trapped FNDs with NV centers for sensing applications.
-Experiments focused on three key parameters: Gd\(^{3+}\) concentration, pH, and temperature.
-Measurements included ODMR, fluorescence relaxation, and optical spectrum analysis under variation of the three parameters mentioned above.
+In addition to the multi-modal characterization presented above, the potential of optically trapped FNDs with NV centers for sensing applications were addressed.
+Experiments focused on three key parameters: Gd\(^{3+}\) concentration, pH, and temperature, and the same three measurement modalities (PL spectroscopy, ODMR, and optical relaxometry) as before.
 Results are summarized in Fig.~\ref{fig:bio_stat}.